EW3 Simei 四美 | ஸீமெய் |

 Simei MRT Station (EW3) is an above-ground station along the East West Line (EWL).
-It is located within the planning subzone of the same name, and at the centre of the Simei housing estate, flanked by Simei Street 1 and Simei Street 3.
+It is located at the centre of the Simei housing estate, flanked by Simei Street 1 and Simei Street 3.

 Simei station and the estate it serves is a Pinyin romanization of four beauties in Chinese, in turn named after four ancient Chinese women.
 Carved out of Tampines South in the 1980s, the two estates are separated by the Pan-Island Expressway.
 The station is a transport node for residents of Simei estate, serving adjacent an shopping malls (Eastpoint), community amenities (including Changi General Hospital), schools and housing developments.
 Passing-through bus services connect to other parts of the estate.